African-American music: Harlem Cultural Festival (1969)

 The Harlem Cultural Festival was a series of music concerts held in Harlem's Mount Morris Park in New York City.
 This festival "celebrated African-American music and culture and promoted the continued politics of Black pride".
-At 3 PM on Sundays from June 29, 1969 to August 24, 1969, artists would perform to an audience of tens of thousands of people.
+At 3 pm on Sundays from June 29, 1969, to August 24, 1969, artists would perform to an audience of tens of thousands of people.
 Such artists that performed were Stevie Wonder, Nina Simone, B.B.
 King, Sly and the Family Stone, The 5th Dimension, Gladys Knight & the Pips, Mahalia Jackson, and many others.

+Wattstax Benefit Concert (1972)

+The Wattstax Benefit Concert was a concert organized by Stax Records held on August 20, 1972 that was held at the Los Angeles Memorial Coliseum.
+It was held on the seventh anniversary of the Watts Riots that occurred in 1965.
+Some artists that performed in this concert include The Staple Singers, Richard Pryor, Carla Thomas, Rufus Thomas, Luther Ingram, Kim Weston, Johnnie Taylor, The Bar-Keys, The Emotions, Isaac Hayes, and Albert King.

 Economic impact

 Record stores played a vital role in African-American communities for many decades.
 In the 1960s and 1970s, between 500 and 1,000 black-owned record stores operated in the American South, and probably twice as many in the United States as a whole.
-According to The Political Economy of Black Music By Norman Kelley,"Black music exists in a neo-colonial relationship with the $12 billion music industry, which consist of six record companies."
+According to The Political economy of Black Music By Norman Kelley, "Black music exists in a neo-colonial relationship with the $12 billion music industry, which consist of six record companies."
 African-American entrepreneurs embraced record stores as key vehicles for economic empowerment and critical public spaces for black consumers at a time that many black-owned businesses were closing amid desegregation.
 Countless African Americans have worked as musical performers, club owners, radio deejays, concert promoters, and record label owners.
 Many companies use African-American music to sell their products.
 Companies like Coca-Cola, Nike, and Pepsi have used African-American music in advertising.